 So enthralled was I, I forgot I was reading a book and not actually there hunting with HEMMINGWAY!

-DAMN IT HEMMINGWAY!
+DAMN IT HEMINGWAY!
 YOU MADE ME CARE ABOUT THE HUNT!